 Most employment contracts still based on the number of hours that employees spend working.
 Pay and deductions are based on attendance, regardless of the employee’s productivity.
 For a vast number of jobs time-sheeting is not a measure of productivity, so why should employees who take longer to complete tasks be paid the same amount?

 In a previous post on the 3 Myths About Performance Management, we discussed the Symmetry Myth, where performance specialists tend to measure everything equally because they see every single measure to be very important.
-Therefore, they evaluate all measures with the same effect on the employee’s performance score.
+Therefore, they evaluate all steps with the same effect on the employee’s performance score.
 In other words, all performance measures are given equal weights.

 When creating a business strategy, considering expectations against reality can be challenging.
 The management team is tasked with integrating all processes of the business, aligning them with the goals of vision of the organization.